antndlcrx/antndlcrx.github.io/_posts/2025-07-07-programme.md

 ## Main Topics

 ### 1) Foundations of LLMs

-- Training objectives for language models
-- Transformer architecture and in-context learning
-- Model reasoning and emergent capabilities
+In this module, participants will explore **training objectives for language models**, learning how predictive tasks shape internal representations.
+They will dive into **transformer architecture and in-context learning**, examining how self-attention enables models to process and generate coherent text.
+Finally, the session covers **model reasoning and emergent capabilities**, demonstrating how large models can perform complex tasks without explicit fine-tuning.

 ### 2) Adapting LLMs to Specific Domains

-- Post-training methods (continued pre-training, fine-tuning)
-- Data selection and annotation strategies
-- Tooling for rapid domain adaptation
+This part focuses on **post-training methods**, such as continued pre-training and fine-tuning, to specialize models for target tasks.
+Participants will discuss **data selection and annotation strategies**, understanding how dataset quality impacts performance.
+The module concludes with an overview of **tooling for rapid domain adaptation**, introducing libraries and workflows for efficient model updates.

 ### 3) Evaluating Language Models

-- Classic tests (e.g., Turing-style probes)
-- Benchmarks for generalization and robustness
-- Metrics for real-world performance and reliability
+Here, we examine **classic tests**, including Turing-style probes, to assess basic language understanding.
+Next, we cover **benchmarks for generalization and robustness**, comparing standard datasets and stress-test protocols.
+The session ends with **metrics for real-world performance and reliability**, teaching how to measure model behavior on downstream tasks and in production scenarios.

 ### 4) Safety and Fairness in LLMs

-- Bias detection and mitigation techniques
-- Alignment strategies (instruction tuning, RLHF)
-- Ethical and societal considerations in deployment
+Participants will learn **bias detection and mitigation techniques**, from dataset debiasing to counterfactual augmentation.
+We then explore **alignment strategies**, such as instruction tuning and RLHF, that steer models toward desired behaviors.
+The module wraps up with a discussion of **ethical and societal considerations**, highlighting best practices for responsible deployment.

 ## What You Will Gain